Developing Your Program

 Faculty benefit from the assurance they are teaching what businesses want.
 Additionally, business members make themselves available to be guest speakers and assist with recruitment events, on-campus and off.
 Faculty are alerted of trends in time for curriculum adjustment.
 Businesses may provide free or reduced-cost professional development for faculty or valuable externships.

 Businesses benefit because their pipeline of workforce-ready job candidates is increased.
-They develop professional relationships with other businesses and with the college.
+They develop professional relationships with other businesses and with the college and gain visibility through scholarships, donations, and/or sponsorships.
 Businesses get to give back to their community in a way that makes a real difference especially if they know that their time is valued.
 Rather than being seen as a “rubber stamp,” all program work depends on the foundational knowledge of the business members.

 There are a number of structures for business advisory committees especially when it comes to program development.
 The DACUM (Developing a Curriculum) process is a one or two-day storyboarding process that provides a picture of what a worker does in terms of duties, tasks, knowledge, skills, traits and in some cases the tools the worker uses.
 The information is presented in a graphic chart form and can include information on critical and frequently performed tasks and the training needs of workers.
 Many colleges use this process.